sebscho/PUI2017_ses515/HW2_ses515/Readme.md

 ## Collaboration

-I learned something from everyone I spoke to this week, from Rebecca who caught that I was working in the wrong kernel, to Prince, who helped me with my environmental variables.
-I worked primarily with Prince and Dana, who I worked with the parse the json file and create the scripts.
+I was largely along for the ride this week, and learned something from everyone I spoke to this week: from Rebecca who caught that I was working in the wrong kernel, to Prince and Professor Bianco, who helped me with my environmental variables, to Christian who helped me format my csv output.
+I was initially in a slack group with: Charlie, Jack, Prince, and Dana.
+Over the weekend, I worked with Prince and Dana, to finalize our first two scripts.
 Dana and I worked together on the third assignment, to use pandas to read from the csv.
-I was largely along for the ride this week.

 ## Notes